xrdocs-migration/cnbng/_tutorials/inception-server-deployment-guide.md

 {% include toc %}

 ## Introduction
 Inception Server is used to deploy the SMI cluster.
 It packages Ansible Playbooks which makes the deployment of SMI with all addons as a one click operation.
 The server also has a confD, which offers a user and machine friendly interfaces for SMI deployment.
 The main interfaces offered are Netconf, Restconf and CLI.
 In this tutorial we will deploy Inception Server in VMWare ESXi environment.
-The VMware vSphere Hypervisor (ESXi) 6.5 and 6.7 has been fully tested and meets performance benchmarks.
+The VMware vSphere Hypervisor (ESXi) >=6.5 has been fully tested and meets performance benchmarks.

 ![inception1.png]({{site.baseurl}}/images/inception1.png)